 Drawn to the community and its quality of civic and cultural life, Nathan Maudlin settled in New Harmony to practice law in 2003.
 Maudlin had long thought of moving to New Harmony —ever since he and his wife spent their honeymoon there in 1980—so when Klezmer expressed interest in expanding his firm, Maudlin proposed joining him by opening a new office in New Harmony, and the deal was struck.

-Before joining Randy Klezmer that year to form the firm that bears their names, Maudlin had practiced for seven years in a large, defense-oriented firm in Indianapolis.
-Much of his work there focused on representing employers and insurance companies in workers comp claims, and he and Klezmer were opposing counsel on many of them.
+Prior to joining Randy Klezmer to form the firm that bears their names, Maudlin had practiced for seven years in a large, defense-oriented firm in Indianapolis.
+Much of his work there focused on representing employers and insurance companies in worker’s compensation claims, and he and Klezmer were opposing counsel on many of them.

 New Harmony, Indiana

 “People have work injuries, and it disrupts their entire lives—not just them, but their families and everything else,” he says.
 “They’re not able to work, they’re earning less, and it puts pressure on the entire unit.
 It’s important to be able to counsel people on these new issues that are affecting them.”

 When it comes to dealing with employers, insurance companies, and opposing counsel, Maudlin has the added advantage of having worked on that side for seven years.
 “I know what’s important to the other side and to the defendants,” he says.
 “I can understand the picture from their view, and that helps me represent my clients.”
 His day-to-day practice involves representing individuals in front of the Worker’s Compensation Board, making sure that their rights are protected and that they receive the benefits they are entitled to.